jpwrobinson/academic-kickstart/content/home/hero_carousel.md

   #   Activate the button by specifying a URL and button label below.
   #   Deactivate by commenting out parameters, prefixing lines with `#`.
 [[item]]
-  title = "Left"
+  title = "Coral reefs"
-  content = "Coral reefs"
+  content = ""
   align = "left"

   overlay_color = "#555"  # An HTML color value.